 Good People Fund

 , founded by some of the same folks who worked on Danny Siegel’s Ziv Tzedakah Fund, is named for the good people who do grass-roots charitable work, the good people who need those services, and the good people who lend their financial support.

 , the world’s largest Jewish women’s organization, does ground-breaking work in medicine and community-building, both in Israel and in the Diaspora.

 (JWW) is a coalition of over 70 synagogues dedicated to advocating for the prevention of genocide and the proper care for its victims.

 The Joint Distribution Committee

 (JDC) is the overseas arm of the American Jewish community, providing support to Jews and non-Jews across the globe.
 I grew up hearing about “the Joint,” and couldn’t initially figure out how some speakeasy was able to do so much good, world-wide.

 The New Israel Fund

 (NIF) supports the vision of the Israeli declaration of independence: social justice and equality for all people in the Jewish State, without regard to religion, race, or gender.
-To date, NIF has supported 800 cutting-edge organizations with $200 million in grants.
+To date, NIF has supported 800 cutting-edge organizations with over $200 million in grants.